 As well as developing and implementing technical solutions for the short and medium term, Dylan is tackling the systemic causes of water issues by promoting education, building networks, and improving access to data to influence policies and strategies at the national level.
 To raise awareness about modern water quality challenges, Caminos de Agua provides its educational program and materials not only for communities but also for other NGOs, schools, and authorities.
 All of their materials are made publicly available on their website.
 They have also developed international university-accredited courses, and function as a “field school” to prepare young aspiring engineers to be socially responsible professionals.
 So far, 29 “Technical Fellows” from Mexico and eight other countries have spent six months to a year gaining the hands-on technical, social, and political experience necessary to improve systemic sustainability issues around the world.

 Together with educational programs, Dylan is improving the general understanding of water issues by providing rich, open-source data that the government can use to make policy decisions and that citizens can use to hold authorities and industries accountable.
-They leverage their network of grassroots partners to continuously monitor water quality, scarcity, access, cost, and conflicts on the ground, currently covering 600 sites.
+They leverage their network of grassroots partners to continuously monitor water quality, scarcity, access, cost, and conflicts on the ground, currently covering 600 sites and 80 chemicals.
 In one municipality of Guanajuato, a study of all the local wells ultimately pushed the administration to build 100 large-scale rainwater harvesting systems and treatment plants in the most impacted communities.
 At the state level, they work with the Department of Environment and Sustainability to provide an extensive monitoring and evaluation program of the state’s own rainwater harvesting projects.
 Caminos de Agua then aggregates their own data with that from other organizations, institutions, and the government and makes it available in a free interactive map that can be easily accessed and understood by the general public.
 Convinced that increasing citizens’ understanding of water issues is essential to drive bottom-up solutions, Dylan is engaging strategic partners to develop mechanisms for communities to produce their own, contextually relevant data independently and make it easily available to all.
 For instance, he is collaborating with an interdisciplinary and international group of researchers to develop new methods for reliable arsenic detection, providing a portable and inexpensive alternative to lab testing that can be run by local community technicians.
 Nationally, their open-source databases have become an important transparency instrument that supports policy formulation and enforcement by tracking progress, spotting trends, and improving responsiveness.
 In 2018, the National Public Health Institute used this data to measure the public health impact of contaminated drinking water in local communities.
+The issue has also reached the national policy agenda: in 2022, Mexico passed a new water quality law to put chemical level standards in line with WHO recommendations.

 To scale his impact, Dylan is focusing on engaging and mobilizing multisector partnerships at local and international levels to co-create systemic solutions.
 He has joined the National Inventory on Water Quality Network where he works with academic institutions and civil society organizations to map water quality issues throughout the country, especially arsenic and fluoride pollution.
 This initiative not only ensures that actors across society have accurate data but also collaborate to create solutions.
 Further, Caminos de Agua is one of the few NGO members with voting power on the National Consultative Council for Water, where they influence federal policies regarding water access and conservation.
-Back in Guanajuato, Dylan spearheaded a new coalition of 14 local NGOs, the Agua Vida Network, to promote a coordinated and unified voice in the battle for healthy potable water in the region.
-Together, they are advocating the government of San Miguel de Allende to make the region the first municipality in all of Mexico to require rainwater harvesting systems be installed in all future housing and commercial developments.
-Caminos de Agua is also one of two NGOs that have partnered with the State Ministries of Tourism and Environment to push the local tourism sector to directly invest in climate change mitigation and water conservation initiatives.
+Back in Guanajuato, Dylan spearheaded a new coalition of 14 local NGOs, the Agua Vida Network, to promote a coordinated and unified voice in the battle for access to water in the region.
+He sees his role as bringing the right people to the table to influence decision-making.

 Moving forward, Dylan seeks to bring Caminos de Agua’s technologies to more communities in Mexico and beyond.
-He is considering forming a subsidiary to manufacture and market their solutions, particularly to other NGOs as well as governments, which would enable them to scale out while generating an income stream to be reinvested in the organization.
+There is already demand for Aquadapt from international organizations like the Red Cross and public institutions like Mexico City’s government, but Caminos de Agua needs to grow their capacity.
+Dylan is considering forming a subsidiary to manufacture and market their solutions, which would enable them to scale out while generating an income stream to be reinvested in the organization.
 For the GTS, he plans on partnering with municipal and state governments to provide the systems as an ongoing service business.
 While in previous years his organization has grown slowly due to the intensive research and development work, they now have the infrastructure and concrete solutions to rapidly increase their impact to tens of thousands more people.
 Additionally, Dylan will double efforts to build collaborative networks and influence policies to raise awareness and solve systemic issues.
-In particular, he is looking to restore watersheds, increase groundwater infiltration, limit consumption from water abusers, promote reforestation, and push citizens and industry alike to invest in water conservation and capture for the good of all.

 Dylan grew up in the United States in a family that greatly emphasized working to create a better world for everyone.
 He volunteered with his grandparents’ community organization from a young age, where he was exposed to diverse social problems ranging from immigration to housing.
 He is constantly inspired by his grandfather’s words: “If you’re not finding a way to help improve the lives of real people, every day, then you’re missing the point.”
 This ethos has helped him to take risks and make difficult choices to continue serving others, even when it meant going against the tide.